crawl/crawl/crawl-ref/docs/crawl_manual.rst

 There are many skills related to magic, the principal one being Spellcasting.
 Spellcasting determines the number of Magic Points available; it also helps to cast any spell, though less so than schools associated with a spell.
-Next, there are several general magical schools (Conjuration, Hexes, Summoning, Necromancy, Translocation and Alchemy) as well as several elemental schools (Fire, Ice, Air and Earth).
+Next, there are several general magical schools (Conjuration, Hexes, Summonings, Necromancy, Translocation and Alchemy) as well as several elemental schools (Fire, Ice, Air and Earth).
 A particular spell can belong to up to three schools.
 Being skilled in a spell's schools improves the casting chance and the power of that spell.